Unisys/NSign/README.md

 - the request method
 - the requested target URI
 - the `content-type` header of the request
-- the `digest` header of the request
+- the `content-digest` header of the request
 - the timestamp when the signature was created (by default)
 - the expiration of the signature (by default)

-Then, after signature verification has succeeded, it will also make sure that the digest of the request body matches the digest from the header.
+Then, after signature verification has succeeded, it will also make sure that the digest of the request body matches the values from the 'content-digest' header.

 ```csharp
 namespace WebhooksEndpoint